Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Introduction

 \section{Introduction}

-In recent years, the development of large language models (LLMs) ~\cite{Zhao2023} has led to their application in the field of robotics in addition to fundamental models~\cite{driess2023palm}\cite{codeaspolicies2022}.
-In particular, it is possible to generate action planning for a robot task using complex natural language instructions as inputs, which has been difficult to achieve in previous studies~\cite{Ahn2022}\cite{Brohan2022}.
-LLMs can control their output by arbitrarily designing prompts as inputs~\cite{OpenAI}\cite{kojima2022large}.
-In robot action planning, prompts are typically designed to output primitive action commands based on the collaborator's instructions.
-However, because of ambiguity or the lack of context-dependent information in natural language, the response of the LMM may not be what the collaborator desires.
-The output of the LLM can be adjusted by elaborating the action instructions in more detail; however, the design is expensive and impractical.
-Therefore, in this study, we realized a clear action plan by utilizing interactive prompt engineering to address these issues.
+In recent years, the development of Large Language Models (LLMs~\cite{Zhao2023}) has led to their application in the robotics field, along with fundamental models~\cite{driess2023palm}\cite{codeaspolicies2022}.
+In particular, it is possible to generate action planning for the robot task using complex natural language instructions as input, which has been difficult in past studies~\cite{Ahn2022}\cite{Brohan2022}.
+LLMs can control their outputs by arbitrarily designing the prompts they are given as input~\cite{OpenAI}\cite{kojima2022large}.
+In robot action planning, the prompts are usually designed to output primitive action commands from the collaborator's instructions.
+However, because of ambiguity or lack of context-dependent information in the natural language, the LLM's response may not be the one that the collaborator desires.
+It is possible to adjust the output of the LLM by elaborating the action instruction in more detail, but the design cost is high and impractical.
+In this study, we aim to realize a clear action plan by utilizing interactive prompt engineering to address the above issues.

-When modifying the LLM’s output in robot action planning, it is common to use unidirectional instructions from the collaborators (Fig. ~\ref{fig:intro}a).
-The collaborators point out the incorrect part of the action command presented by the LLM and re-enter the prompt to correct it.
-In this case, the LLM receives instructions passively.
-Although this method can accurately reflect the collaborator's intentions, it is burdensome because correction instructions must be issued each time.
+When modifying LLM output in robot action planning, it is common to be based on unidirectional instructions from the collaborator (Fig.~\ref{fig:intro}a).
+The collaborators point out the incorrect part of the action command presented by the LLM, and re-enter the prompt to correct it.
+In this case, the LLM only receives instructions passively.
+Although the above method can accurately reflect the collaborator's intentions, it is burdensome because correction instructions must be issued each time.